 PC-A trying ping PC-E.

-This broadcast frame sends to all the interfaces on the switch where all the PC’s are connected.
+This ARP request broadcast frame sends to all the interfaces on the switch where all the PCs are connected except the PA-A interface.

-let’s simplify this whole Arp process using Wireshark, by step by step in a gns3 lab with Wireshark and by the end of this article you will have a pretty good idea on what is arp and how it works.
+let’s simplify this whole Arp process using Wireshark, by the end of this article you will have a pretty good idea of what is arp protocol.

 Here I am using two Routers to simulate computers, I will show you how.

 Note: I am using a GNS3 to virtualize the environment.